Paperspace/paperspace-node/developers.md

 The source code in this repo handles two use cases:

 * CLI
-* Programmatic usage via a JavaScript client
+* Programmatic usage via a JavaScript/Nodejs client

 ##### CLI